alexRyan719/playground-m6n8d6vt/MD/statement.md

 # Welcome to Cyber Security Basics!

-This is brief guide to a list of Cyber Security Best Practices and examples of threats seen "in the wild".
+This is a brief guide to a list of Cyber Security Best Practices and examples of threats seen "in the wild".

 # Passwords